-In less than 18 months the theater at the location of the present-day Queen Theatre had four different names and three different owners.
-Apparently, these ownership changes of the theaters did not involve real estate and the buildings, but only the theater businesses, equipment and fixtures.
+In less than 18 months the theater at the location of the present-day Queen had four different names and three different owners.
+Apparently, these ownership changes did not involve real estate and buildings, but only the theater businesses, equipment and fixtures.
 But these were big investments and required technical expertise to operate.

-The 35mm nitrate film was highly combustible, as revealed by several newspaper articles regarding projector room fires, and advertisements for new movie theaters were often laden with references to safety of the viewers and fire proof projection rooms.
+The 35mm nitrate film was highly combustible, as revealed by several newspaper articles about projector room fires, and advertisements for new movie theaters were often laden with references to the safety of the viewers and fire-proof projection rooms.

-1913: Bryan added a number of city parks to its landscape, beginning with Oak Grove Park.
+1913: Bryan adds a number of city parks to its landscape, beginning with Oak Grove Park.

 1914: St. Andrew’s Episcopal Church current building completed in Downtown Bryan.

-1915: One of the four Texas A&M bonfires held this year was in Bryan.
-The first bonfire that preceded a football game was held.
+1915: One of the four Texas A&M bonfires this year is in Bryan.
+The first bonfire that preceded a football game is held.

-1915: The post office moves to the Federal Building, shown above, at the corner of Parker and 26th Street.
-With the move came free city mail delivery.
-This was the first federal building in Bryan.
+1915: The post office moves to the federal building, shown above, at the corner of Parker and 26th streets.
+With the move comes free city mail delivery.
+This is the first federal building in Bryan.

 1915: First paved streets in Bryan are Main Street and Bryan Avenue.
-They were paved using mules, ploughs, and a steamroller.
-New tall and slender streetlights were installed on corners, replacing shorter lights located in the middle of Main Street.
+They are paved using mules, ploughs and a steamroller.
+New tall and slender streetlights are installed on corners, replacing shorter lights in the middle of Main Street.

 1912-1913: Temple Freda synagogue building constructed

-Saving history: In a beautiful story of community cooperation, the Temple Freda building was built with contributions from Jewish families and also with donations from their Christian neighbors.
+Saving history: In a beautiful story of community cooperation, the Temple Freda building was built with contributions from Jewish families as well as donations from their Christian neighbors.
 The building was dedicated in 1913 and has been undergoing a major renovation and restoration since 2017.

 1916: The city park at 26th Street is the site of Bryan’s first public Christmas tree lighting.